muratk5n/thirdwave/en/index.md

-"Construction sector bets on EU green buildings law as new growth engine..
+Euractiv: "Construction sector bets on EU green buildings law as new growth engine..
 Revamping Europe's building stock is not only expected to reduce energy bills and help tackle climate change, it is also widely supported by the construction sector, which sees a business opportunity in renovation"

 ---